DungKHoang/Create-iLO-accounts-with-RESTFul-API-from-OneView/readme.md

 # Create iLO accounts from OneView

-The script creates iLO accounts from OneView leveraging the single-sign-on experiencc and RESTful API
+The script creates iLO accounts from OneView leveraging the single-sign-on experience and RESTful API

 ## Prerequisites
 The  script requires":